IowaScaledEngineering/ise-docs/docs/Squealer/manual.md

 3. Align the motion sensor with the top of the ties.
 Use a piece of paper towel or tapered shim and gently wedge into the hole to hold the sensor in place

-## Power

-The Squealer can be powered from 5V to 24V DC, applied through connector J1 (positive to VIN, negative to GND).
-Alternatively, the mini USB jack can be used to power the Squealer, either from a USB charging block or a laptop/PC.

-## Sensor

 The motion sensor is powered from the Squealer board.
 The red wire from the motion sensor connects to J2 in any of the RED terminals.
 Similarly, the